Azure-Samples/active-directory-dotnetcore-console-up-v2/README.md

 - A Windows machine (necessary if you want to run the app on Windows)
 - An OS X machine (necessary if you want to run the app on Mac)
 - A Linux machine (necessary if you want to run the app on Linux)
-- An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
+- a Microsoft Entra tenant.
+For more information on how to get a Microsoft Entra tenant, see [How to get a Microsoft Entra tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
-- A user account in your Azure AD tenant.
+- A user account in your Microsoft Entra tenant.
 This sample will not work with a Microsoft account (formerly Windows Live account).
-Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a Microsoft account and have never created a user account in your directory before, you need to do that now.
+Therefore, if you signed in to the [Microsoft Entra admin center](https://entra.microsoft.com) with a Microsoft account and have never created a user account in your directory before, you need to do that now.

 ### Step 1: Clone or download this repository